 Let’s start by saying there is no right way to run a business.
 There is only the way that works best for you.
 And yes, there is a learning curve.
 In the beginning it’s a lot of trial and error and that’s okay.

 I would certainly recommend creating systems for yourself to keep you organized, especially with your clients.
 The more efficient your client processes, the stronger their experience will be (and the higher your referral rate).

 You can achieve this with software like Asana or Dubsado or just a slew of spreadsheets—whichever you’re most comfortable with.
-I use Asana for client management and workflows and have many spreadsheets for tracking payments, expenses, and social and web analytics.
+I use Notion for client management and workflows and have many spreadsheets for tracking payments, expenses, and social and web analytics.